pokiecam/chat-random/README.md

 A simple chat application demonstration that pairs two users with one another, built using Choo.

-DISCLAIMER: While fully functional, this is a work in progress for the sake of exaple.
+**DISCLAIMER**: While fully functional, this is a work in progress for the sake of example.

 ## installation